-The definition and usage of the src, resp, len, sbp_status, ORB_offset_hi and ORB_offset_lo fields, as well as the dead bit (abbreviated as d in the figure above), are specified by ANSI NCITS 325-1998.
+The first two quadlets of the status block are common to all SBP-2 devices.
+The definition and usage of the src, resp, len, sbp\status, ORB\offset\hi and ORB\offset\lo fields, as well as the dead bit (abbreviated as d in the figure above), are specified by ANSI NCITS 325-1998.